NREL/torc/docs/behavioral_docs/workflows.rst

 - The job input files were updated and have a new timestamp.
 - User data documents consumed by the job were updated and have a new revision.

-Each job contains a ``run_id`` field.
-The torc worker application increments the value each time it runs a job.
+The workflow status contains a ``run_id`` field.
+The torc worker application increments the value each time it starts or restarts a workflow.
 This allows you to inspect results from each run.

 Cancel a workflow
 =================